Preventing Social Security Number Scams

-Following the recent massive hack of Equifax, experts are now warning consumers about the possibility of fake calls, texts, emails, and social media posts from people who claim to be from Equifax.
+Following the massive hack of Equifax in 2017, experts warned consumers about the possibility of fake calls, texts, emails, and social media posts from people who claim to be from Equifax.

 What’s scary is that an identity thief can use all of this information to do things that can greatly affect you.
 These include:

 - Filing for tax refunds